 Our planning staff participates in various technical and policy discussions and provides future direction for MTEP activities.
-We also are involved in joint planning studies with neighboring regional transmission organizations, including PJM and SPP.
-MISO and PJM coordinated, conducted and analyzed several market efficiency project studies.
-This analysis is reviewed by an inter‑regional planning stakeholder advisory committee, which typically examines economic projects that could benefit both RTOs and qualify for cross‑border cost sharing.
+We also are involved in joint planning studies with neighboring RTOs, including PJM and SPP.
+MISO and PJM coordinate and conduct market efficiency project studies.
+These analyses are reviewed by an inter‑regional planning stakeholder advisory committee, which typically examines economic projects that could benefit both RTOs and qualify for cross‑border cost sharing.

 MISO Market Constraints

 Two of the five narrowly constrained areas (NCAs) identified in the MISO region are associated with ATC, and we continue to track these as well as other constraints.
 Such tracking assists in planning projects that alleviate congestion within the MISO market.